 What happens In the event of a claim if you’re under-insured?

 In the event of a claim, most people will have one of the following terms within their policy documentation wording; “Subject to Average” and / or “Proportionate Remedies”.
 These clauses are designed to prevent false claims being made and help identify fraud.
-To help, The Insurance Octopus has broken down a brief summary of what these clauses mean, should you find yourself under-insured and in the middle of a claim.
+We have broken down a brief summary of what these clauses mean, should you find yourself under-insured and in the middle of a claim.

 Proportionate Remedies: is an action that an insurer can take when a policy holder fails to take reasonable care.